cursive-works/wagtail-plotly/README.md

 ### Layouts

 Layouts control the look, style and positioning of the `wagtail-plotly` plot elements.
 There are settings for controlling title layout, fonts, legends and margins.
-More fields need adding to cover all of Plotly's layout options...more will be added.

-In the interface for each plot block, it is possible to select a `Layout`
+Not all of Plotly's layout options are covered, but this provides a simple way to add user defined layouts to your plot blocks using a `LayoutChooserBlock`.

+#### LayoutChooserBlock

+The `layout` is a special named field that can be added to a plot block using the `LayoutChooserBlock`, allowing the selection of user defined layouts.